 - Webinars hinge more heavily on good immediate marketing, while podcasts allow you to take your time and try different strategies.

-Hopefully, these observations will help you make a smart choice between a webinar and a podcast.
+Hopefully, these observations will help you choose between a webinar and a podcast.